MarcelWaldvogel/Prime-Sieve-Dart/README.md

 ## Performance

-The performance of the prime determination is about 3 times slower than the C implementation.
-On my machine, it requires about 10.5 s instead of 3.5 s.
+The performance of the prime determination is about half as fast as the C implementation.
+On my machine, it requires about 7.5 s (Dart) instead of 3.5 s (C) to find all primes up to 10^9.

 (Printing however is way slower, instead of 3.5 s for the C version, the output takes about 80 s.)